-Andy Langford is the Chief Operating Officer at Cruse Bereavement Care.
-He has worked in bereavement services for the last 16 years and is passionate about making a positive difference to bereaved people’s lives.
+Andy Langford is the Clinical Director at Cruse Bereavement Care, and was previously Chief Operating Officer.
+He has worked in bereavement services for the last 17 years and is passionate about making a positive difference to bereaved people’s lives.
 Andy was involved in Cruse’s response to the Grenfell disaster in 2017.

 “We supported people after the Grenfell fire incident.
 The whole thing was memorable – shocking and horrific in terms of the tragedy, but also inspiring when I saw people in the community with such courage.

 “I recall walking from Shepherd’s Bush up to the Humanitarian Assistance Centre shortly after the fire, and walking through the community past the burnt out husk of the tower.
 It was tragic to see a community so affected – to see, feel and taste the dust that still hung in the air.
 However, it was also inspiring to see how people carried on living and holding those most dear to them close.
 I visited the assistance centre and saw our volunteers in action, supporting local people, and that was incredibly inspiring.

 “I was both upset and overjoyed at the same time.
 Upset at the immense loss, but joyful that we could help in a small way.